siiiiiiiiiii/siiiiiiiii.github.io/index.md

     <h2>Side Projects</h2>

     <h2>1.
 Self‑Initiated Investment & Portfolio Management</h2>
     <p>I began investing in my first year, using money‑weighted return (MWR) as my performance metric.
 I achieved a 9 % return in the first year and improved to 20 % in the second.
 In the third year, I expanded into both U.S. and Chinese markets, allocating capital to recession‑resistant assets, limiting each stock to 1–5 % of total portfolio value to mitigate macroeconomic volatility.
 As of April 15, I successfully limited this year’s drawdown to –3.99 %, compared to S&P 500 (–8.25 %), NASDAQ (–12.88 %), and Nikkei (–14.1 %).
-My portfolio peaked at HKD 320,000, including a six‑figure sum entrusted solely to me by my father — a strong vote of confidence in my asset‑management skills, risk‑control awareness, and sense of fiduciary responsibility.</p>
+My portfolio peaked at HKD 320,000, including a six‑figure sum entrusted solely to me by my father.</p>
     <p>I firmly believe that great long‑term investors don’t rely on market predictions — they rely on asset allocation to weather the storm.</p>
     <p><a class="pdf-button" href="https://drive.google.com/file/d/11gKLdVnUSWhS5Hmr_qq_7RQm1dtSxJ-W/view?usp=sharing" target="_blank">📄 View Investment Report</a></p>
   </div>